What is personal information?

-- resumes and other information provided to the Agency; and
+- resumes and other work history information provided to the Agency;

-- financial details (e.g. in order to conduct business with contractors).
+- bank account details (e.g. in order to pay employees, contractors and suppliers).

 Does the Agency collect sensitive personal information?

-The Agency will only collect sensitive information (including health information), as defined by the Privacy Act, with an individual's consent or where collection is required or authorised by law.
+The Agency may collect sensitive information (including health information), as defined by the Privacy Act, where it is permitted by law to do so, including with an individual's consent or where collection is required or authorised by law.

-Where relevant, the Agency may collect information about an individual's membership of a professional association.
-This will usually occur where an individual represents a professional association in their dealings with the Agency.
-This may also include the individual's Healthcare Provider Identifier.
+- information about an individual's membership of a professional association, for example, where an individual represents a professional association in their dealings with the Agency or includes that information as part of a job application;

 How does the Agency use and disclose personal information?

 The Agency may use the personal information it collects in order to:

 - respond to enquiries and otherwise engage with stakeholders;